 https://letsencrypt.org/docs/integration-guide/ for details.

-/usr/local/psa/admin/plib/modules/letsencrypt/scripts/keep-secured.phpTask in Plesk under Tools & Settings > Scheduled Tasks it will fail.
+/usr/local/psa/admin/plib/modules/letsencrypt/scripts/keep-secured.phpat Tools & Settings > Scheduled Tasks, it fails.

 - Multiple Let's Encrypt certificates are issued for different domains in Plesk